Biocidal Products Regulation

 If the information above raises some immediate questions visit our 'Frequently Asked Questions' to see if you can find the answers you need, or join REACHReady as a Gold subscriber and get access to our experts through the Helpdesk service.
 Gold subscribers also get access to comprehensive online resources, but if you'd like to know about more before joining our ‘Basics’ section is a good place to start.
 This section also looks at how the BPR sits alongside the other legislation supported by REACHReady, namely REACH and CLP.

-Brexit FAQs - To support companies in planning for the UK’s exit, REACHReady together with the Chemical Industries Association (CIA) have identified a number of frequently asked questions focussing on REACH, Classification, Labelling and Packaging (CLP) and Biocidal Product (BPR) Regulation.
+Brexit FAQs - To support companies, REACHReady together with the Chemical Industries Association (CIA) have identified a number of frequently asked questions focussing on REACH, Classification, Labelling and Packaging (CLP) and Biocidal Product (BPR) Regulation.
 For all Gold subscribers, REACHReady will continue to answer any specific questions you may have on Brexit and chemicals regulation through the helpdesk.
-Further guidance will also be made available as the negotiations progress.